 EGO is a visual diary of my bohemian journey and it is hinged upon the love of all my friends and friends of friends who live in different parts of Bangladesh.
 It’s a way to find new meaning in a situation where social negligence and violence continue to affect especially those who are forever living on the edge.
 In this case, the LGBTQ community, these are the people who are being pushed farther to the edges through societal prejudices and power.
 Homosexuality is illegal and punishable by law in Bangladesh.
 Section 377 of the country's Penal Code is a memento left behind by the British colonial authorities that criminalize sexual affairs between folks of the same-sex.
 The charge against their lifestyle is that their love is against the order of nature.
 EGO challenges this discourse of this order.

-A collaboration between Abbie & Hridita
+Abbie & Hridita

 Our project began with the intent to uncover lost stories from Bangladesh and imagine them through our respective practises as illustrators.
 We were focusing on rural deities which were believed by both Hindu and Muslim communities of Bangladesh.
 Our research and discussions led us to Bonbibi, the protectress of the Sundarbans, found through the 18th century script Bonbibir Johuranama.
 We immediately fell in love with the story of a goddess whose mission is to protect the forest whilst securing the livelihoods of those depending upon it.
 The largest continuous mangrove forest, the Sundarbans, situated in South-West of Bangladesh is widely known to act as a shield against natural calamities from the Bay of Bengal.
 In recent times we have not only forgotten the ancient protector of the forest but also to pay our debts to the forest itself as we exploit its resources in unsustainable ways.
 Similarly, Bangladesh now suffers from a continuous tension in between the conflicting religious communities.
 It has never been more vital to remember the story of Bonbibi.